top of page

 I’ve sold a whackload of paintings over the years.
 Once they leave the studio, they basically enter the witness protection program.
 I never see them again.
 I don’t get to see the fancy frame you picked, or how it looks in your living room, or if it’s now hanging above the cat’s scratching post.

-I put in all the sweat, caffeine, and questionable dance moves to make the painting happen… and then poof! — out the door.
+I put in all the sweat, caffeine, and questionable dance moves to make the painting happen.
+And then poof! — out the door.
 Gone forever.

 So when I saw one of my pieces dropped into a fake frame on a fake wall?
 Weirdly enough, it felt like getting a true last dance.
 A moment to see it living somewhere, even if it was all smoke and mirrors.